Nursing Courses: Fall 2024

 3 Credit Hour(s)

 This elective course is designed to provide students with an overview of topics impacting women's health in contemporary society.
 The course focuses on controversial issues related to women's health and investigates the roles that women play as health care consumers and as health care providers.
 The course is designed for students from multiple areas of study.
 These students will explore specific health care problems impacting upon women and will analyze contextual factors that affect the delivery of health care to women.
-Prerequisite: CMP 101; Web-based format.
+Prerequisite: CMP 101.
+Offered in distance education format.
 (UG)

 HSC 232: Learning Through Service